-- The kit's weight will be calculated based on the weight of all components.
-This can be controlled by client setting Set Kit Items weight to Kit Parent.
+- A kit's weight is calculated based on the weight of all components.
+This can be controlled by the Client Setting Set Kit Items weight to Kit Parent.

-- The kit's site and average cost will be calculated based on the costs of all components.
+- The kit's site cost and average cost are calculated based on the costs of all components.

 - All Components